dhamodharandeepthi/JS-PROJECTS/07.EMI_Calculator/Readme.md

-# EMI Calculator app 💰
+# EMI Calculator 💰

-This is a simple EMI (Equated Monthly Installment) Calculator built with HTML, CSS, and JavaScript.
-The calculator allows users to input the loan amount, annual interest rate, and loan tenure in years to calculate the EMI amount.
+A web application for calculating the Equated Monthly Installment (EMI) of a loan based on the loan amount, interest rate, and tenure.
+The application computes the EMI and displays it in a user-friendly format.

 ## App link